Shadou1/next-template/README.md

 ## About this template

+### Auth

+Current Supabase `Session` can be accessed from any component with `useSession`, it is provided to all components with React Context in `_app.tsx`.
+Use it to get current session along with current user.

+> Dont forget to put your Supabase API keys into `.env.local`

 Use created CSS files to declare your base styles, component styles, and fonts.
 SWR is used to manage server-state easily and efficiently.
 React Hook Form simplifies form management.

 ### Project structure